Patlol/Handy-Web-Server-Backup--HwsB--/README.md

 Utilities directory
 ----

-_restoresql.sh_ Will retrieve tables of a database from the ftp backup server on the server where the script runs
+_restoresql.sh_ Will retrieve tables of a database from the ftp backup server to the server where the script runs
   usage: `restoresql.sh -n databaseName -u userName -p passWord [sqlFilesRepertory (default: ./sql)]`

 _cleanFtpServer.sh_ Destroyed the backup directories and files from backups